mjcconsulting/camelz4-prototype/certificates/README.md

     Once we verify the CA certificate is correct, we need to publish it to the CA Issuer website in DER format.

-    The commands below assume we have setup the appropriate AWS security groups to allow the rsync operation from the Default-PKI-CertificateAuthorityInstance (cmlue1mpkica01) Instance to the Default-PKI-Instance (cmlue1pki01) Instance, where the crt.camelz.io website is hosted, and the certificate needs to be copied as shown in the command below.
+    The commands below assume we have setup the appropriate AWS security groups to allow the rsync operation from the Default-PKI-CertificationAuthorityInstance (cmlue1mpkica01) Instance to the Default-PKI-Instance (cmlue1pki01) Instance, where the crt.camelz.io website is hosted, and the certificate needs to be copied as shown in the command below.